The Poisson saturation of coregular submanifolds: The saturation of a coregular submanifold

 The saturation of a submanifold can be very wild; in general it does not have a submanifold structure.
 For instance, consider the $x$-axis in the log-symplectic manifold $(\RR^{2},x\partial_{x}\wedge\partial_{y})$; its saturation is $\{x<0\}\cup\{(0,0)\}\cup\{x>0\}$.
 Clearly, this saturation doesn't even contain a Poisson submanifold around the $x$-axis.

-We now single out a classes of submanifolds $X\subset(M,\pi)$ that do satisfy this property, i.e. whose saturation contains a Poisson submanifold around $X$.
-Trivial examples of such submanifolds are transversals (whose saturation is open, and therefore a Poisson submanifold) and Poisson submanifolds.
-These are extreme cases of what we call \emph{regular} submanifolds.
+We now single out classes of submanifolds $X\subset(M,\pi)$ that do satisfy this property, i.e. whose saturation contains a Poisson submanifold which contains $X$.
+Examples of such submanifolds are transversals (whose saturation is open, and therefore a Poisson submanifold) and Poisson submanifolds.
+These are extreme cases of what we call \emph{coregular} submanifolds.